MaterializeInc/materialize/doc/user/content/sql/create-source/pubnub.md

 ---

 {{% create-source/intro %}}
-This page details how to connect Materialize to a [PubNub](https://www.pubnub.com) channel, which provides a quick way to get up and running with no external dependencies before plugging in your own data sources.
+This page describes how to connect Materialize to a [PubNub](https://www.pubnub.com) channel, which provides a quick way to get up and running with no external dependencies before plugging in your own data sources.
 {{% /create-source/intro %}}

 ## Syntax